tiepdotme/bodhinyana-group.github.io/_posts/2017-11-01-to-be-confirmed.markdown

 ---
 layout: post
-title: The path to realisation
+title: The path of realisation
 date: 2017-11-01 19:30:00
 leader: Nevyn
 ---